Strings and user input

 to display integer values in binary, octal and hexadecimal formats respectively.
 Using #

-before these characters will result in appropriate prefix for these formats.
+before these characters will add appropriate prefix for these formats.

 >>> num = 42